Presidents Day sales 2023: What to shop for and what to skip

 - REI: Up to 60% off winter apparel and accessories

-- Bed Bath & Beyond: Up to 25% off kitchen brands during The Beyond Cooking Event through Feb.
+- Bed Bath & Beyond: Up to 50% off bedding, storage supplies, kitchen items and more Feb.
 20

 - Home Depot: Up to 25% off select appliances through March 1